This post may contain affiliate links. Learn more in our disclosure.

 This Podia site might be a good place to start if you want to master how to make baked products with sourdough.

 Like other Podia sites, this website began with a search for simplicity.
-Aysha, the owner of Path to Sourdough Mastery, just wanted a platform to launch her course and serve her community without having to endure all the technical headaches involved in website creation.
+Aysha, the owner of Path to Sourdough Mastery, just wanted a platform to launch her online course and serve her community without having to endure all the technical headaches involved in website creation.

 The website, a one-page sales page for Aysha’s course Path to Sourdough Mastery, is impressive and contains all the conversion elements necessary to make a sale.

 The course is prominently placed at the top of the page, clearly explaining the benefit of enrolling.
-In addition to more text and image content regarding the course, the sales page also has an FAQ section, a risk-free guarantee, testimonials, and a sign-up form.
+In addition to more text and image content regarding the online course, the sales page also has an FAQ section, a risk-free guarantee, testimonials, and a sign-up form.

 Sketchnote Academy uses color contrast to create a bold-looking, professional, yet attractive website.